keleko34/pikantny/README.md

 When called no listeners after the current one will fire

 #### event.action
-This property shows the returning value of a executed function when looked at in a post DOM update listener
+This property shows the returning value of a executed function when looked at in a post DOM update event

 #### event.value
-Shows the value the is being set
+Shows the value that is being set

 #### event.oldValue
 Shows the previous value of the item being set

 All other event properties follow the same guideline as a standard Event object

 Examples
 ========